brendanlong/cookbook/src/vegetable-soup.md

 # Vegetable Rice Soup

-This recipe was created from scratch, through months of trial and error.
-Elyse doesn't let me make soup more than one a week anymore.
+Brendan created this recipe was created from scratch, through months of trial and error.
+Elyse doesn't let him make soup more than one a week anymore.

 ## Ingredients